deltamodders/GM3P/README.txt

 			OS: Windows 8.1
 			CPU: x86_64
 			Storage: 256MB
-			RAM: 64MB
+			RAM: 192MB
 			Software: .NET 8.0 runtime
 		2.1.3: System Recommended
 			OS: Windows 11
 			Storage: 2GB
 			RAM: 512MB
-	Part 2.2: output\xDeltaCombiner directory structure
+	Part 2.2: output directory structure
 		xDeltaCombiner\0: Vanilla Folder
 		xDeltaCombiner\1: Finished Product Folder
 		xDeltaCombiner\(2+): Single Mod Folder
 		xDeltaCombiner\#\Objects: GameMaker Objects location
+		result\: resulting merges (currently only in xDelta format) modNumbersCache.txt: used to pass off a variable value from GM3P to UTMTCLI during runtime.
 	Part 2.3: Known Issues and limitations
-		Issue: Objects that are not in the vanilla game don't get compared, and therefore, don't get copied over
+		Issue: Sprites that are not in the vanilla game may be out of order
 		Limitation: Can only apply patches meant for the same version of the same game.
 Can't mix and match
 		Limitation: If 2 mods modify the same object, only the changes for the last affect mod entered applies.
 		Haven't implemented yet: Error Handling